We started using GPS and GIS with our 5th-8th grade students during the 2005-2006 school year.

 Trimble - All About GPS* - Online tutorials introduce students to the basics of GPS and provides an overview of how GPS technology is used today.

 Have a favorite GPS resource to share?
-E-mail me!
+Use my contact form to send me a message!